-Ventilation: Use enough ventilation and local exhaust at the arc, flame or heat source to keep the fumes and gases from the worker's breathing zone and the general area.
-Train the operator to keep their head out of the fumes.
+Ventilation: Use enough ventilation, local exhaust at the arc, or both to keep the fumes and gases from the worker's breathing zone and the general area.
+Train the welder to keep his head out of the fumes.
 Keep exposure as low as possible.

-Individual protection measures, such as personal protective equipment
+Individual protection measures, such as personal protective equipment General information: Exposure Guidelines: Threshold Limit

-General information: